DanOsad/Quote/README.md

 # How to use this tool:

 First clone the repo to your local machine.
 Make sure you have Python 3.7+ installed.
-I suggest using a virtual environment like 'VirtualENV' available from pip.
+I suggest using a virtual environment like `Virtualenv` available from pip.

-You'll then want to 'pip install -r requirements.txt' to make sure you install the correct versions of the necessary libraries this tool is built on (namely Pillow and Reportlab).
+You'll then want to `pip install -r requirements.txt` to make sure you install the correct versions of the necessary libraries this tool is built on (namely Pillow and Reportlab).

-Finally, simply run 'python app.py' from your terminal and answer the questions to produce a PDF in the same directory.
+Finally, simply run `python app.py` from your terminal and answer the questions to produce a PDF in the same directory.
 I had added my own logo as the letterhead, but feel free to modify and use as you please.